 Students are expected to remain under the supervision of their preceptor at all times while at the clinical site.
-Clinical sites maintain equipment according to manufacturer guidelines and provide verification of calibration and maintenance to the program which is kept on file.
+Clinical sites maintain equipment according to manufacturer guidelines and provide verification of calibration and maintenance to the program, which is kept on file.
 If a student has a concern about safety of equipment or supervision, the student should contact the clinical education coordinator expediently, and should not be expected to place themselves at risk.
 Safety Data Sheets (SDS) are available in College AT facilities for commonly used chemicals.
 Students are free to vacate outdoor environments in the event of inclement weather in order to ensure their personal safety.
+Students who feel at risk of personal violence while at a clinical site have no requirements to remain at the clinical site and are expected to communicate in an urgent manner to the Clinical Education Coordinator.